n0tty/browser-android-tabs/README.md

 - [ninja](https://ninja-build.org/)

-- npm
+- npm:

-      NPM install instructions for Ubuntu 18.04 (to avoid libssl-dev and libssl1.0-dev conflict, we need to install npm version 6.9.0. installation of npm from aptitude repository is likely to result in conflict and failure to build)
+  **NPM install instructions for Ubuntu 18.04** (to avoid libssl-dev and libssl1.0-dev conflict, we need to install npm version 6.9.0. installation of npm from aptitude repository is likely to result in conflict and failure to build)

       sudo apt-get install git curl build-essential openssl libssl-dev